Epitome of the Philippic History of Pompeius Trogus: Composition

 The composition of the work is complicated due to its epitomized nature, with some elements coming from Trogus and the rest from Justin, and determining whom a particular element belongs to is difficult due to the loss of the principal text or texts.

 This complexity leads to issues when determining who influenced the work of Justin, as it can often be difficult to tell whether connections between the Epitome and earlier works are due to Justin being influenced by those works, or by those works being influenced by Trogus.

 Language

 The work is written in a blend of Latin and Late Latin, with the Latin being generally attributed to elements that Justin transcribed more directly from Trogus, and with the Late Latin occurring in sections that were more original.

 Influence of Tacitus

 Analysis of the Epitome has led scholars to see a connection, through the similarity of metre and content within selected sections, between the work of Justin and that of the earlier Tacitus.
 This connection has been used as proof that Tacitus was a major influence on the work of Justin, but recent scholarship has disputed this assumption, and instead arguments have been presented attempting to show that Tacitus was influenced by Trogus, in style and through the use of Trogus' work as a historical reference, and this influence was what caused the connection between the works.

-However, this scholarship does not rule out the possibility that there is also a Tacitian influence on the Epitome.